-1. Market Approach - Typically used for residential properties, this involves finding comparable properties that have sold recently and taking into account sales ratio studies to determine the general level of assessment in a community.

-- Cost Approach This is an estimate of the cost of labor/materials that it would take to replace your property with a similar one, plus the value of any land. - 3.
+- Market Approach Typically used for residential properties, this involves finding comparable properties that have sold recently and taking into account sales ratio studies to determine the general level of assessment in a community. - 2.
+Cost Approach This is an estimate of the cost of labor/materials that it would take to replace your property with a similar one, plus the value of any land. - 3.
 Income Approach Commonly used for properties that produce income, e.g. apartment or office buildings.
 The Assessor asks what another investor would pay for a property to gain its income.
 This is the most complex of the three methods because of the research, information, and analysis needed for an accurate estimate.
 It requires a thorough knowledge of local and national financial conditions and development trends in the area of the property.

 WHAT CAUSES MY PROPERTY'S VALUE TO CHANGE?

-Your property's value can change for a variety of reasons.
-When assessors revalue properties, they take into account various research, sales ratio studies, and local and economic conditions, all of which can result in a change.
+Your property's value can change for a variety of reasons including market conditions from sales transactions that indicate property values, and physical changes including new construction, remodel, and demolition.
+When assessors value property, they consider construction costs, depreciation, sales studies, and local economic conditions, all of which can result in a change.